 Vein and Laser Center Frequently Asked Questions

-Read through our frequently asked questions to learn more about the Vein & Laser Center in Joliet!
+Read through our frequently asked questions to learn more about the Vein & Laser Center in Joliet and New Lenox!
 If you do not see your question in the FAQ below, be sure to contact us to discuss what you have in mind.

 Laser leg vein treatments work by selectively heating vein walls until they collapse and seal shut.
 The sealed vein is then absorbed by the body over a period of months.